Moore Dry Dock

 Moore Dry Dock Company, also known as Moore Shipbuilding, constructed and repaired hundreds of vessels during and after the world wars.
 The heavy use of asbestos in ships during this period left many workers and navy veterans with devastating diseases like mesothelioma.

-About Moore Dry Dock
+History of Moore Dry Dock

-Moore Dry Dock was created as a joint venture between founders Robert S. Moore, Joseph Moore, and John Thomas Scott.
+Moore Dry Dock was a joint venture between founders Robert S. Moore, Joseph Moore, and John Thomas Scott.
 The trio purchased what was known as the National Iron Works, located at Hunter’s Point in San Francisco.

 In 1922, the name changed again to Moore Dry Dock Company.
-In the beginning, the company primarily focused its energies on ship repair work.
-When World War II started, the shipyard received $9 million from U.S. Navy to build ships.[1]
-The shipyard also built ships commercially for the private sector.
+Initially, the company primarily focused on ship repair work.

 After World War II, Moore Dry Dock returned to ship repair for numerous years.
 By 1960, however, the shipyard permanently shut down.[1]